EddieHubCommunity/BioDrop/README.md

 Once the download is complete, navigate to the "Downloads" directory/folder and open your terminal by pressing `Ctrl + Alt + T.` Then, type `ls` to list the files and locate the `node-v18.16.1-linux-x64.tar.gz` file displayed in your terminal.
 Extract the tar archive by running the following command: `tar -xf node-v18.16.1-linux-x64.tar.xz.` After extracting the tar file, move Node.js to your home folder by executing `mv node-v18.16.1-linux-x64 ~/nodejs` in your terminal.

 Once you've moved Node.js to your home directory, open your .bashrc file using a text editor like Nano or Vim in the terminal.
 Run the command nano .bashrc to edit the file.
-Scroll to the very bottom of the file and add the following line to include the Node.js binary in your system's path: export PATH=$PATH:/home/root/nodejs/bin.
-Note that root represents your root account on your distribution.
+Scroll to the very bottom of the file and add the following line to include the Node.js binary in your system's path: `export PATH=$PATH:/home/root/nodejs/bin` Note that root represents your root account on your distribution.

 1. copy the `.env.example` file to `.env` and update any details required